 Click on the card titles or images to shop for specific cards on eBay.

-A "dutch angle" refers to a camera shot in which the center focus is set at an angle to the side of the frame.
-You typically see it in films to show that something is not quite right or in just about every episode of the 1966 Batman TV series.
-It is something rarely used in baseball cards and McCovey's 1972 card is one of those rare exceptions.
+A "dutch angle" refers to a camera shot in which the focus is set at an angle to the side of the frame.
+You typically see it in films to show that something is not quite right or in just about every episode of the 1966 Batman TV Series.
+It is something rarely used in baseball cards and McCovey's 1972 Topps card is one of those rare exceptions.

 Some designs just work perfectly with a given team's jersey colors and design.
-The famous wood design used in 1962 Topps blends well with the orange in the San Francisco Giants logo and jersey, creating a great looking card.
+The famous wood design used in 1962 Topps blends well with the orange in the San Francisco Giants logo and jersey, creating a great-looking card.
 Along with a nice design, this card was short printed, making it one of the most valuable cards in this set's final series.

 The two Willies, Mays and McCovey, dominated the middle of the Giants lineup for 13 seasons from 1959 to 1972.
-They also share a few trading cards, including a "Fence Busters" combo card from 1967 Topps.
+They also share a few trading cards, including this "Fence Busters" combo card from 1967 Topps.
 Combining for 814 home runs as teammates, they were truly the first "Bash Brothers" from the Bay Area, long before Mark McGwire and Jose Canseco.

 It is rare that a superstar has two rookie-year cards in the same set, but that is the case for McCovey in 1960 Topps.
 In addition to his All-Star Rookie card (more on that in a moment), there is also a card honoring his selection to the 1960 All-Star game by Sport Magazine.
 The All-Star Selection cards were included in the last series of the set and McCovey's has a value of roughly a third of his primary rookie card.